Brotherscodes/Cryptocurrencies/README.md

 # Creating a 3D-Scatter Plot with the PCA data and the clusters with three features:

+This 3D model was created with the code below:

     fig = px.scatter_3d(clustered_df,
                         x="PC 1",
                         y="PC 2",